saifhaq/alma/README.md

 ### Conversion Options

 All conversion options are set in `src/alma/conversions/`.
-In that directory, one can find the conversion options inside `options/`, where each file contains a single conversion option.
+In that directory, one can find the conversion option code inside `options/`, where each file contains a conversion option (or sometimes closely related family of options).
 At the risk of some code duplication, we have chosen to keep the conversion options separate, so that one can easily add new conversion options without having to modify the existing ones.
 It also makes it easier for the user to see what conversion options are available, and to understand what each conversion option does.

 The conversion options are then selected for benchmarking in the `src/alma/conversions/select.py` file.
 This is just a glorified match-case statement that returns the forward calls of each model conversion option,